filecoin-project/sentinel/docs/content/en/data/actors.md

 ## Storage Miner Actor
 ### miner_actor_dumps

+The miner_actor_dumps table serves as a repository for capturing the full dump of the status of miner at specific block heights.

 - Task: `miner_actor_dump`
 - Network Range: [`v17` - `v∞`)
 - Epoch Range: [`2383680` - `∞`)